jerryjianguv/Music-Analytics-Framework/README.md

 2. A pie chart to visualize the distribution of artists in the playlist
 3. A parallel coordinates chart to visualize individual songs across both duration and sentiment

 To implement our charts, we used a third-party library called `EChart` which provided us with many options for the charts to use.
-We also thought of using a venn diagram to display sentiment, but `EChart` did not have any venn diagram functionality and we couldn't find another library that provided us with the same level of robustness and ease of use as `EChart`.
+We also thought of using a venn diagram to display sentiment, but `EChart` did not have any Venn diagram functionality and we couldn't find another library that provided us with the same level of robustness and ease of use as `EChart`.
 We decided to stick with `EChart` for all three of our visualizations since it provided the best level of functionality.

 ### Extensibility for Visual Plugins

-There are many possible visual plugins that could be implemented to work with our framework.
+Many possible visual plugins could be implemented to work with our framework.
 For example:
 1. Venn diagram to represent sentiment groups
 2. Sublists of the original playlist split by sentiment
 3. Sublists of the original playlist split by artist

-These are just a select few of a number of other data visualizations that could be implemented to work with the data from our framework.
+These are just a select few of several other data visualizations that could be implemented to work with the data from our framework.

 ### Data Processing

-We used a NLP/Machine Learning API called `StanfordCoreNLP` to process the sentiment of the songs in the passed playlist.
+We used an NLP/Machine Learning API called `StanfordCoreNLP` to process the sentiment of the songs in the passed in playlist.
 Each song was labeled as:
 1. Positive -- if the song was deemed positive/happy
 2. Negative -- if the song was deemed negative/sad
-3. Neutral -- if the song was deeemed neither happy nor sad OR if a determination couldn't be made
+3. Neutral -- if the song was deemed neither happy nor sad OR if a determination couldn't be made

-### Discussion of changes from Milestone A

-In our initial design, our main goal was to give users the functionality to split a playlist of theirs into sublists based on various filters.
-Although we were intrigued by this idea, we were unsure if the idea fit the requirements of the project, and Milestone A hasn't been graded yet.
-With that in mind, we decided to switch our idea to more traditional data analysis.
-We chose to analyze the artist, sentiment, and duration of songs in a playlist and output the results of the analysis into more traditional data visualizations such as bar charts and pie charts rather than visualizing the split of playlists.
-It is still entirely possible to add a data visualization that does some sort of split on the playlists.
-Since our framework and plugins don't rely on each others' implementations, visualization plugins aren't limited to only traditional charts and could be extended to other forms.